spmasterman/tutor-directory/README.md

 Translation files:

-  src/Fitch/UserBundle/Resources/translations/FOSUserBundle.en.yml - User Management templates (Login, Profile, Emails etc) src/Fitch/UserBundle/Resources/translations/messages.en.yml - User entity & User CRUD
+  * src/Fitch/UserBundle/Resources/translations/FOSUserBundle.en.yml - User Management templates (Login, Profile, Emails etc)
+  * src/Fitch/UserBundle/Resources/translations/messages.en.yml - User entity & User CRUD
-  src/Fitch/TutorBundle/Resources/translations/messages.en.yml - Other entities & their CRUD
+  * src/Fitch/TutorBundle/Resources/translations/messages.en.yml - Other entities & their CRUD
-  src/Fitch/FrontEndBundle/Resources/translations/FitchFrontEndBundle.en.yml - Menu Names
+  * src/Fitch/FrontEndBundle/Resources/translations/FitchFrontEndBundle.en.yml - Menu Names
-  src/Fitch/FrontEndBundle/Resources/translations/messages.en.yml - General Front End (Navigation, Errors etc)
+  * src/Fitch/FrontEndBundle/Resources/translations/messages.en.yml - General Front End (Navigation, Errors etc)

 11) Source Code
 ---------------

 ### Code Quality
-This isn't the ERP codebase so I've tried to be a good code citizen.
 Dependency Injection is used everywhere and most controllers are trivially small.
-Sensio Insight finds a few issues - a lot of which fall into 'false positive' territory
+Sensio Insight finds a few issues - a lot of which fall into 'false positive' territory.

-1. For some reason it can't detect private method usage in the MenuBuilder class
+* For some reason it can't detect private method usage in the MenuBuilder class
-2. It thinks my form theme is too complicated - when symfony2.6 hits there is a bootstrap theme that probably means my themes can be destroyed
+* It thinks my form theme is too complicated - when symfony2.6 hits there is a bootstrap theme that probably means my themes can be destroyed
-3. php-ref (a pretty var_dump) isn't locked to a specific release in composer - its also only used when I need to debug something so I don't really care
+* php-ref (a pretty var_dump) isn't locked to a specific release in composer - its also only used when I need to debug something so I don't really care
-4. it doesnt like the fact that one of my Entity fields is named 'key' - it assumes its a 'sensitive' key
+* it doesn't like the fact that one of my Entity fields is named 'key' - it assumes its a 'sensitive' key
-5. .htaccess files could be moved server side (performance is not an issue this is early over-optimisation in my mind)
+* .htaccess files could be moved server side (performance is not an issue this is early over-optimisation in my mind)

 Jetbrains PHPStorm displays "green" on all files.